 Sorry I can’t take you straight to the word.
-The program doesn’t offer that facility.
+I’m not sure the WordPress blog software supports it.
 Pressing ‘back’ on your browser will return you to your place in the post.
 Also, the text doesn’t line up very well as WordPress uses proportional fonts (which is a good thing).

 Common Composer Markings